 Spinal health and the sun.
-The cold weather and snow are here.
-It’s officially winter, and with it can come some changes.
 Winter can be taxing on both our mental and physical strength.
 We have to cope with dark days, dropping temperatures, and biting winds.
 But don’t worry, we have good news.
 There are ways to assist in boosting your immune system as well as fighting your seasonal affective disorder during the months of flu, darkness, and general down-trodden spirits.
 And that is to make sure your Vitamin D levels are up to par.

 Vitamin D, known as the “sunshine vitamin,” is essential to maintaining our health and immune systems.
 The main way many of us get an ample amount of Vitamin D is from the sun.
 Studies have shown that vitamin D deficiencies can lead to a slew of health problems and contribute to chronic disorders.
 These chronic disorders include osteoporosis, depression, obesity, diabetes, and hypertension.
 You want to try to maintain your Vitamin D levels, especially if you’re living in the greater Pittsburgh area during the winter months.
 Read about the various ways your spinal health and the sun can help your health below!